 The Data Saver option (which includes the compression proxy service) is also available for Google Chrome on the desktop, Opera, Vivaldi, and other Chromium based web browsers as an extension.
 Google have discontinued this extension as of .

-Save-Data: on header in your web browser without the use of a compression proxy service, you can install my aptly named
+Save-Data: on request header in your web browser without the use of a compression proxy service, you can install my aptly named

 Save-Data request header for image compression levels.
-Websites using the Google PageSpeed module version 18.104.22.168 (released in ) or newer for Apache or nginx webservers who haven’t disabled the default rewrite_images module serve lower quality images to visitors who request data savings.
+Websites using the Google PageSpeed module version 22.214.171.124 (released in ) or newer for Apache or nginx web servers who haven’t disabled the default rewrite_images module serve lower quality images to visitors who request data savings.

 The PageSpeed module by Google is installed on more than 8500 websites, according to BuiltWith.
 However, over a year after the first version with

-It’s interesting to note that Google’s own Data Saver compression proxies are powered by the same open source libraries that are used to make the PageSpeed module.
+It’s interesting to note that Google’s own Data Saver compression proxies are powered by the same open-source libraries that are used to make the PageSpeed module.
 The behavior and image quality should be very similar for images compressed using Google’s proxy servers and the images served with a self-hosting Google PageSpeed module instance.

 Save-Data across the web in as recorded by the HTTP Archive to see what deployments where out there.
-When I exclude my own humble blog, I only found four other websites that had implemented support for the
+When I exclude my humble blog, I only found four other websites that had implemented support for the

-Considering how easy it is to support and how beneficial it can be to users’ wallets, I’m frankly surprised that the number was so low.
+Considering how easy it’s to support and how beneficial it can be to users’ wallets, I’m frankly surprised that the number was so low.
 It seems web developers should pay closer attention to developments in new HTTP standards.
-I hope that you’ll consider adding support in your own website or app now that you’ve spent all this time reading down to the end of my little introductory article.
+I hope that you’ll consider adding support in your website or app now that you’ve spent all this time reading down to the end of my little introductory article.